 What do I hope to achieve?

-Our work aims to inform governments and agencies about what are the most effective strategies to reduce plastic waste by providing model scenarios of future plastic emissions and the relative reduction of emissions using different strategies, built from empirical data.
-(You can follow our progress on twitter)
+Our work aims to inform governments and agencies about the level of effort that we need to put in as a global community to eliminate plastics entering our environment.
+To achieve those reductions, we quantify what are the most effective strategies to reduce plastic waste by providing model scenarios of future plastic emissions and the relative reduction of emissions using different strategies.
+(You can follow our progress at www.plasticpeg.org or on twitter)

 Why is this important?